Albert von Mensdorff-Pouilly-Dietrichstein: Career

 Count von Mensdorff-Pouilly-Dietrichstein entered the Austro-Hungarian foreign service in 1884 and was assigned as an attaché to the embassy in Paris and transferred to London in 1889.
-His family connections with the British court, derived through the marriage of his grandfather Count Emmanuel von Mensdorff-Pouilly with Queen Victoria's aunt, Princess Sophie of Saxe-Coburg-Saalfeld, and his father had been a godson and favorite friend of Queen Victoria's husband, the Prince Consort.
-On 6 May 1904, he presented his credentials as Ambassador of the Dual Monarchy at the Court of St. James's, a promotion over the heads of many of his seniors that had come at the request of his second cousin King Edward VII.
+His family connections with the British court derived through the marriage of his grandfather Count Emmanuel von Mensdorff-Pouilly with Queen Victoria's aunt, Princess Sophie of Saxe-Coburg-Saalfeld; also his father had been a godson and favorite cousin of Queen Victoria's husband, the Prince Consort.
+On 6 May 1904, he presented his credentials as Ambassador of the Dual Monarchy at the Court of St. James's, a promotion over the heads of many of his seniors that had come at the request of his second cousin King Edward VII of the United Kingdom.

-Considered both an effective and popular diplomat in London's aristocratic circles, his friendship with King Edward VII and his successor George V gave him an entrée to the British court unrivalled by any other diplomat.
+Considered both an effective and popular diplomat in London's aristocratic circles, his family relations and friendship with King Edward VII and his successor George V gave him an entrée to the British court unrivalled by any other diplomat.
 This contributed to the secure and friendly diplomatic relations between Austria-Hungary and Great Britain before the war.

 However, his alleged Anglophilia also brought him a certain mistrust in some circles in Vienna, including Archduke Franz Ferdinand.
 In the critical negotiations during the July Crisis of 1914, he supported the attempts to avert the danger and correspondence has shown that he was not kept fully informed of his capital's intentions.

 War against Austria-Hungary was declared by the United Kingdom on 12 August, whereafter Count von Mensdorff-Pouilly-Dietrichstein left London.

 During World War I, Mensdorff-Pouilly was entrusted with several diplomatic missions directed towards the restoration of peace.
 The most famous one was the meeting with General Jan Smuts in Geneva in December 1917.
 However, these negotiations proved as fruitless as those which he conducted with the representatives of the Triple Entente in the last days of the Habsburg Monarchy.

 In 1917, Mensdorff-Pouilly was appointed to the Upper House (Herrenhaus) and in the following year he was a favourite of the court to replace Count Ottokar Czernin as foreign minister, but he was judged too Anglophile by Berlin.

 Although the count retired from active service in 1919, he was appointed the first chief delegate of the Republic of Austria to the League of Nations in 1920.
 In this capacity, he negotiated the Geneva Protocols in 1922 on a loan for the economic and financial reconstruction of Austria.

+His name was once erroneously connected to the Princess Victoria of Wales, his portrait being on the reverse of hers by Philip de László.
+Albert never married, nor had any known children.

+Death

-Count von Mensdorff-Pouilly-Dietrichstein died in Vienna on 15 June 1945.
+Count Albert von Mensdorff-Pouilly-Dietrichstein died of starvation on 15 June 1945 in Vienna, at the age of 83.